 |Professional Studies||None||0 cr. hrs.|

-Students must complete either two semesters of foreign language or two University Core of Common Studies (UCCS) Diverse Culture courses.
-The number of credits may vary from 6-8 credits.
-Students who have never studied a foreign language or who wish to pursue a new language must take elementary levels 1001 and 1002 to complete this requirement.
+Students must complete two semesters of foreign language or University Core of Common Studies (UCCS) Diverse Cultures courses.
+This requirement can be fulfilled by taking two foreign language courses, two UCCS approved diverse cultures courses, or one semester of foreign language and one semester of diverse cultures.
+The two semesters of foreign language can be from the same language or from two different languages.
 Students who wish to continue studying the same language begun in high school must complete the Foreign Language Placement Exam.
 On the basis of this exam, students will be placed in the appropriate language course.
 These courses are in addition to the University Core of Common Studies requirements and cannot also be used to fulfill any UCCS requirements.

 All students must demonstrate competency in a foreign language.
 The number of credit hours to be completed may vary from 0-14, depending on the students' proficiency and whether they are enrolled in a B.A. or a B.S. degree program.
 Students coming to Marquette University directly from high school are advised to begin language study in their freshman year and are required to begin it no later than the first term of the sophomore year.